mattpocock/sextant/readme.md

 - Fully type all events that pass between systems using GraphQL
 - Generate type-safe code right to your IDE

-This means you get:
+This means:

-- A tool that stays useful all the way from early planning to long-term maintenance
+- The same tool you use to plan your app can be used to maintain it
-- Documentation that never goes out of date
+- Your documentation never goes out of date
-- The ability to write type-safe code across languages and domains
+- You get type-safe code _across languages and domains_

 Right now, **Sextant only works with Typescript**.
 But we're planning to offer a plugin system that can generate code in any language.
 PR's welcome!